ThinkMarketsThinkMarkets

 Watch: US dollar, bond yields, gold, global indices

-An annual gathering of central bankers hosted by the Federal Reserve Bank of Kansas City.
+The annual gathering of central bankers hosted by the Federal Reserve Bank of Kansas City, held this year from 27 to 29 August under the theme "Financial Innovation: Implications for Payments and Policy".
 Speeches here have historically signalled shifts in policy thinking, which can move currencies and rates.
-Exact dates are confirmed nearer the time.
+The Chair's address is usually the most closely watched moment, though the speaker list is confirmed shortly before the event.

 15-16Sept2026